 The Goldendoodle is a cross between a Golden Retriever and a Poodle.
-A cross breed of two of the most popular dogs in the United States, it’s no wonder the Goldendoodle is one of the most sought-after mixes, right next to their siblings the Labradoodle and the Maltipoo.
+A cross breed of two of the most popular dogs in the United States, it’s no wonder the Goldendoodle is one of the most sought-after mixes, right next to their cousins the Labradoodle and the Maltipoo.

 While their crossbreed origin means that it can be difficult to pinpoint the exact characteristics of a Goldendoodle, this teddy bear pup is known for being an excellent family dog as well as being incredibly smart.
 If you’re interested in learning more about this interesting mixed breed, read on below!